PTSD (Post-Traumatic Stress Disorder) is a complex anxiety disorder that usually occurs after some type of extreme, traumatic event.

 Serotonin–Norepinephrine Reuptake Inhibitors (SSNRI’s)

-Benzodiazepines include are another anti-anxiety medication effective to treat ptsd.
+Another anti-anxiety medication used to treat PTSD are a group called Benzodiazepines.
 Benzodiazepines work by calming the nervous system.
-Benzodiazepines are tranquilizers and can work very well in decreasing anxiety symptoms in the short term.
-These medications do have side effects including dependency and addiction.
+These drugs are tranquilizers and can work very well in decreasing anxiety symptoms in the short term.
+The medications do have side effects including dependency and addiction.

 Commonly used Benzodiazepines:-